How to Code a Desktop App Using Electron

 Surprisingly, somehow Electron skipped most public attention.
 It is much easier to find a comparison between Next.js vs React, or a discussion about the advantages and drawbacks of Angular or Vue, rather than an article about the Electron framework.

-Thus, to make everything fair let’s talk about this framework, examine it in detail, and figure out what it can be used for, or if it is worth attention.
+Thus, to make everything fair let’s talk about this framework, examine it in detail, and figure out how it can be used for custom software development service, and if it is worth attention.

 Electron is a software development framework, that is based on JavaScript and is designed for developing cross-platform desktop applications.
 Therefore, if you develop your application with the use of Electron, most likely you will be able to adjust it for other OS as well.